Six Steps to Publishing an eBook Lead Magnet Without Writing a Word (Almost)

 Read on for the answer…

-How to Create E-books – A Powerful Weapon in the World of Digital Marketing
+How to Use Ebook Lead Magnets – A Powerful Weapon in the World of Digital Marketing

 Parts of your transcripts can be edited and used as blog posts.
-Remember the “Winning Digital Customers” e-book example?
-Why not take out certain sub-topics from this e-book, load the content up with keywords, and publish it as a blog on your business website?
-You can even conclude the blog by redirecting readers to the e-book’s download link.
-A CTA for such a blog post should read something like – “To read more, get the complete e-book!”
+Remember the “Winning Digital Customers” ebook example?
+Why not take out certain sub-topics from this ebook, load the content up with keywords, and publish it as a blog on your business website?
+You can even conclude the blog by redirecting readers to the ebook’s download link.
+A CTA for such a blog post should read something like – “To read more, get the complete ebook!”
+Another way to use an ebook as a lead magnet.

-Every reader of your e-book is a potential lead.
-Use the perceived value as a mid-funnel microtransaction; your email for this valuable e-book.
+Every reader of your ebook is a potential lead.
+Use the perceived value as a mid-funnel microtransaction that builds trust and builds your list; give us your email for this valuable ebook.

-“Book a call with us and we’ll send you this 60-page e-book.” – who wouldn’t be attracted to such an offering?
-E-books can be used as amazing free or low-cost offerings for prospects.
+“Book a call with us and we’ll send you this 60-page ebook.” – who wouldn’t be attracted to such an offering?
+Ebooks can be used as free or low-cost offerings to attract qualified prospects.

 Give Audio and Video Presentations